How Much Does a Book Cover Cost?

 Reedsy has a marketplace that provides author services such as editing, design, ghostwriting, and more.
 It is where many authors in the self-publishing industry go to find freelancers to work for them.

-Reedsy has another free critique service that could interest you if you want to test your cover, but more about that later.
+Reedsy has another free critique service that could interest you if you want to test your cover, but more about that later in this article.

-Transparent communication between you and your designer is vital, and it could save you a lot of time and frustration.
+Transparent communication between you and your designer is vital, and it could save you a lot of time and frustration and perhaps lower your book cover costs.

 Depending on which service or freelancer you use, the amount of information you provide might differ.
 In general, be prepared to provide at least three samples of covers selling well in your genre.
 With all my coaching clients, we do an extensive exercise, including identifying our target market.
 If you want to know more, check out our coaching page.